 Walk through Mansudae fountain park and see the mosaic pictures of President Kim Il Sung and the leader Kim Jong Il.

-Visit Mansudae Grand Monument to show our respects to the President Kim Il Sung and the Leader Kim Jong Il.
+Visit Mansudae Grand Monument – the two large bronze statues of President Kim Il Sung and Leader Kim Jong Il overlooking the city.
 (Optional extra- you can present flowers if you wish: small bunches are 2 euro, larger ones 4.)

 Grand People’s Study House – library and academic centre for adult learners.
 This grand building is built in the Korean style and affords a great view over the central square.

 Lunch at a local restaurant on Liberation Street.